FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 7.rst

 Step 9.
 Tailings dam tool
 -------------------------

 1. Fill the data from the previous pages.
+Start with Options/Units = Metric

 .. image:: ../img/Advanced-Workshop/Module249.png

-2. Set the reservoir level to medium.
+2. On the next, Choose the Static Mode and set the Reservoir Level to Medium.

 3. Click the Create INFLOW.DAT button.